jspahrsummers/libextobjc/README.md

 # Requirements

-[libffi](https://github.com/jspahrsummers/libffi) is used for EXTAspect, but is not required for the other modules of the project.
-In order for the unit tests to build and pass, libffi must be retrieved using `git submodule update --init` after cloning the repository.

 libextobjc must be built with ARC enabled, and many of its macros require ARC in the calling files as well.
-MRC usage is not supported.
+MRR usage is not supported.